12 Top-Rated Tourist Attractions In Japan

 Only the main gates and a tower remain to this day, and the rest are in ruins.
 Tourists visit this place to get scenic views of the beautiful Naka River.
 Climbing on top of the ruins also provides a view of the city.
 The park is especially beautiful during the spring season when the flowers bloom fully.

 The city of Fukuoka is noted for its bubbling activities and festivals, the most celebrated being the Hakata Gion Yamakasa, which lasts for 2 weeks every July.
 It has an array of beautiful shops, restaurants, and even new hotels.
-Fukuoka is undoubtedly one of the cool places in Japan.
+Fukuoka is undoubtedly one of the coolest places in Japan.

-Sapporo
+11. Sapporo City

 This is domiciled in the Northern part of Japan, on the Hokkaido Island.
 This city is the core of fun, festivities, and culture.
 Sapporo also has a distinct cuisine and several art galleries, museums, and recreational parks; it boasts a rich cultural heritage.